camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 ## Browse Marketplace process blueprints

-1. Log in to your Camunda account, navigate to the Web Modeler by clicking the Camunda components icon in the top left corner of your console, and then select Modeler.
+1. Log in to your Camunda account and navigate to Web Modeler by clicking the Camunda components icon in the top left corner of your console, and then select Modeler.
-2. You can select an existing project or create a new one within the projects tab.
+2. Select an existing project or create a new one within the projects tab.
-3. If you initiate a project with a predefined process blueprint, navigate to the Marketplace modal by clicking on **Browse process blueprint**.
-If you wish to incorporate it into an existing project, open the **Create new** dropdown and select **Browse process blueprint**.
+3. If you initiate a project with a pre-defined process blueprint, navigate to the Marketplace modal by clicking on **Browse process blueprint**.
+If you wish to incorporate it into an existing project, open the **Create new** dropdown and select **Browse process blueprints**.
    ![Browse-process-blueprints-ctas](./img/Browse-process-blueprints-ctas.png)
 4. Within the modal, you'll discover a variety of applications submitted by Camunda, partners, or community members to the **Camunda Marketplace**.
 Utilize the sidebar to filter applications by use case, or leverage the sub-navigation to search and filter by industry, creator, or supported Camunda version.
    ![Marketplace-modal-blueprints](./img/Marketplace-modal-blueprints.png)
-5. Once you've found the desired process blueprint, click **Use blueprint** to open it in the web modeler and start your work.
+5. Once you've found the desired process blueprint, click **Use blueprint** to open it in Web Modeler and start your work.
 The process blueprint will be automatically saved within the project you initiated.
-6. If you can't find the right process blueprint, We invite you to suggest ideas in our [Idea portal](https://marketplace.camunda.com/en-US/pages/connectorsIdeaPortal) or contribute your own process to the [Camunda Marketplace](https://marketplace.camunda.com/en-US/pages/submissionMenu).
+6. If you can't find the right process blueprint, you can suggest ideas in our [Idea Portal](https://marketplace.camunda.com/en-US/pages/connectorsIdeaPortal) or contribute your own process to the [Camunda Marketplace](https://marketplace.camunda.com/en-US/pages/submissionMenu).

 ## Additional resources